tensorflow/tfx/docs/guide/examplegen.md

 other TFX components.
 It also provides consistent and configurable partition, and shuffles the dataset for ML best practice.

-*   Consumes: Data from external data sources such as CSV, `TFRecord` and BigQuery
+*   Consumes: Data from external data sources such as CSV, `TFRecord`, Arvo, Parquet and BigQuery
-*   Emits: `tf.Example` records
+*   Emits: `tf.Example` records, `tf.SequenceExample` records, or proto format,
+    depends on the payload_type enum.

 ## ExampleGen and Other Components